sabifo4/mammals_dating/01_SeqBayes_S1/03_Fit_ST_to_posteriors/README.md

 ---
 The plots show that the ST distributions are sensible (see image below), and so they can be used to continue with the sequential
 Bayesian dating analysis.
-The ST distributions estimated with the `sn:st.mple` R function are plotted in red, those estimated when sampling from the prior with `MCMCtree` in light green, and when sampling from the posterior with `MCMCtree` in black:
+The ST distributions estimated with the `sn::st.mple` R function are plotted in red, those estimated when sampling from the prior with `MCMCtree` in light green, and when sampling from the posterior with `MCMCtree` in black:

 <p align="center">